gopher-fleece/gleece/README.md

    - Simply embed the `GleeceController` (imported from `github.com/gopher-fleece/gleece/ctrl`) into your own controllers to gain its functionality.

 4. **Automation**:
-   - No manual steps required—your OpenAPI spec is ready to go!
+   - No manual steps required — your OpenAPI spec is ready to go!

 ## 🌐 Integrating with Gin